thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 2. Does every commit trigger an automated build and execution of all unit tests?
 3. When the build is broken, is it typically fixed within 10 minutes?

+Only if you answer yes to all three questions, you are practicing Continuous Integration.

 This involves adopting the following practices:

 - All engineers run a private build on their own workstation before committing and pushing their code to a shared mainline.
 This to ensure their changes don't break the integration build.